sebnitu/vrembem/docs/_packages/utility.md

 ### span-[col]-[breakpoint]

 Sets the number of columns an element should span based on a breakpoint conditon.
-The total number of columns is set in the `$columns` variable.
-Breakpoint keys are built from the `$breakpoints` variable map.
+The total number of columns is set in the `$span-columns` variable.
+Breakpoint keys are built from the [`$breakpoints`](#breakpoints) variable map.

 {% include demo_open.html class_grid="grid_stack" %}
 <div class="grid grid_flatten">